The ALSA Coach to Seville cost 70 euros return for the two of us which we bought from the Estación de Autobuses de Málaga a few days before.

 Driving through the rocky landscape splashed with plantations of olive trees and white-washed towns is a memorable journey.

 Walking out of the Coach Station we were greeted with lines of picturesque purple jacaranda trees.

-Then after making our way through the narrow, cobbled streets of the Old Town to our Hostel on Calle Teodosio we unpacked and headed to the Cathedral and La Giralda in the centre of this cosmopolitan city.
+Then after making our way through the narrow, cobbled streets of the Old Town to our Hostel on Calle Teodosio we unpacked our stuff and headed to the Cathedral and La Giralda in the centre of this cosmopolitan city.

 I was genuinely amazed by how overwhelmingly beautiful Plaza de España and the Parque de Maria Luisa are.

 In the evening we stumbled across Alameda de Hercules Plaza

 A great place to cool down with it’s many bars to sip long drinks and feel the gentle evening breeze.
 Bar Blossom had the most delicious Sangria.

 On Day 2 we walked along Feria and Calle Regina to the Las Setas De Sevilla aka”The Mushroom”.
 I love this place and all the streets and independent shops around it.
 Very inspirational!